 Using volunteer hours alone to measure volunteer impact is a problem.
 They simply don’t prove much.
 Certainly they help you track fluctuations in participation and predict future workforce needs, but they don’t help you demonstrate impact.

-And, they don’t help you get more support.
+And, they don’t help you get more support from paid staff.

 Unfortunately, when there is no concrete evidence that volunteers are making a difference (even when they are actually contributing in significant ways), staff begin to compare the costs (the time and energy needed to lead volunteers) and the rewards (potential reduced workload, increased results) and determine volunteers are more trouble than they are worth.